tc-playground/tools-playground/languages/assembly/endianess.md

     * This is the intuitive encoding.

-    * This is the encoding used byt eh `TCP` protocol.
+    * This is the encoding used by the `TCP` protocol.

 * __Usage__ - `Motorola`, `IBM`, etc.